trentinrossi/archetype-nextjs/archetype.md

 - ❌ **CSS Files** (`globals.css`, TailwindCSS configuration) - Styling is already configured
 - ❌ **Root Layout** (`app/layout.tsx`) - Global layout should remain unchanged
 - ❌ **Configuration Files** (`next.config.ts`, `tsconfig.json`, etc.) - Core setup is complete
-- ❌ **Existing Features** - This is a clean template with no existing feature implementations

 ### What TO Add/Modify